 8. Key takeaways

 A social media specialist is an engaging, challenging occupation that is in high demand.
 If you enjoy writing, cultivating relationships, and constantly being on social media, you’ll love it!
-To learn more about jobs in social media and digital marketing, check out the following:
+To learn more about jobs in social media and digital marketing, why not check out this free, self-paced short course?
+It’ll give you a firsthand look into the field of digital marketing.
+You could also check out the following: